abdo285/SOLID-Principles/README.md

 The `Employee` class now serves as a coordinator, delegating tasks to the appropriate classes.
 This adheres to the Single Responsibility Principle, ensuring each class has a single reason to change.

 ## Solution Explanation : open closed principle

+### Problem Statement

+The initial `PaymentProcessor` class violates the OCP by tightly coupling payment processing logic for different payment types within a single method.
+Adding new payment types would require modifying the existing class, which is not desirable.

+### Refactoring with OCP

+To implimint to the OCP, we introduce an interface `IPayment`, representing a contract for processing payments.
+Each payment type implements this interface and provides its own implementation of the `ProcessPayment` method.

+1. **IPayment Interface**: Defines the contract for payment processing.
+2. **Payment Class**: Represents a payment transaction and accepts an implementation of `IPayment` along with the amount to be paid.
+It delegates the payment processing to the provided implementation of `IPayment`.
+3. **Payment Processor Classes**: `CreditCardPayment`, `PayPalPayment`, and `BankTransferPayment` implement the `IPayment` interface and provide specific logic for processing each payment type.